 Reviewed by: Hall Health Center Administration staff, January 2014

 Angela graduated from UC Santa Cruz in 1996 with a BA in Spanish.
-She later earned her Bachelor's degree in Nursing from the University of Washington in 2003.
-She joined the team at Hall Health Women's Clinic in 2008.
-In addition to her time here, Angela also works as a hospital labor and delivery nurse.
+She earned her Bachelor's degree in Nursing from the University of Washington in 2003.
+She joined the team of Hall Health Women's Clinic in 2008.
+In addition to being a women's health advocate at Hall Health, Angela has worked as a labor and delivery nurse for 10 years.

 Dr. Micks joined the UW faculty in 2012 as an Acting Assistant Professor in the Department of Obstetrics and Gynecology.
 She graduated from Stanford with a degree in Linguistics, and then went to medical school at Jefferson Medical College in Philadelphia.
 She completed internship and residency in OB/GYN at the University of California, Davis Medical Center.
 She received a Master of Public Health degree and completed the Fellowship in Family Planning at Oregon Health & Science University in 2012.